Wenlab/Auto-Worm-Behavior-Detector/readme.md

 * process neighbor of turns
   * last neighbor should not be short forward
   * next neighbor should not be short reversal

+---

+Performance measure of the algorithm

+* accuracy: depending on definition of forward, reversal and turn.
+* precision （查准率） and recall （查全率）: recall is more important than precision in this task and this algorithm has high recall.
+* temporal resolution
+  * Theoretically, 1 frame for turn and 10 frames for forward and reversal.

+---

+tomorrow

+* beyond edge
+* 杂质